defiweb/go-anymapper/README.md

 ### Strict types

-If `Mapper.StrictTypes` is set to true, strict type checking will be enforced for the mapping process.
+If `Context.StrictTypes` is set to true, strict type checking will be enforced for the mapping process.
 This means that the source and destination types must be exactly the same for the mapping to be successful.
 However, mapping between different data structures, such as `struct` ⇔ `struct`, `struct` ⇔ `map` and `map` ⇔ `map` is always allowed.
 If the destination type is an empty interface, the source value will be assigned to it regardless of the strict type check